keu/docs/astro/data-lineage-support-and-compatibility.md

 ## Overview

-This document contains a list of Airflow operators which are supported with Astro lineage by default.

-All Astro Deployments gather lineage data via the [OpenLineage Airflow library](https://openlineage.io/integration/apache-airflow/) (`openlineage-airflow`) that is installed on Astro Runtime by default.
+All Astro Deployments use the [OpenLineage Airflow library](https://openlineage.io/integration/apache-airflow/) (`openlineage-airflow`) to gather lineage data.
+The OpenLineage Airflow library is installed on Astro Runtime by default.
 This integration includes built-in support for several Apache Airflow operators.
-These operators emit lineage via tools called extractors without requiring additional configuration.
-Tasks that run with supported operators will appear as nodes in your data lineage graphs and show connections to any input and output datasets.
+These operators use tools called extractors to emit lineage data and they don't require additional configuration.
+Tasks that run with supported operators appear as nodes in your data lineage graphs and show connections to any input and output datasets.

-If you’re using an operator that isn't currently supported for lineage, we recommend either creating an issue in the [OpenLineage GitHub repository](https://github.com/OpenLineage/OpenLineage) or writing your own custom extractor.
+If you’re using an unsupported operator, create an issue in the [OpenLineage GitHub repository](https://github.com/OpenLineage/OpenLineage) or write your own custom extractor.

 :::info

-This functionality is early access and under active development.
-If you have any questions or feedback about this feature, reach out to [Astronomer Support](https://support.astronomer.io/).
+This functionality is early access.
+If you have questions or feedback, contact [Astronomer Support](https://support.astronomer.io/).

 :::